cdfmlr/crud/README.md

 | orm        | DAO: R/Ws to the database                       |

 Each layer is a package.
-And with generics and reflection in Go, crud achieve generic implementations for each layer.
+And with generics and reflection in Go, crud achieves generic implementations for each layer.